GoogleChrome/web.dev/src/site/content/en/blog/web-codecs/index.md

 checking that the encoder is not overwhelmed with incoming frames.
 Both `configure()` and `encode()` return immediately without waiting for the actual work to complete.
 It allows several frames to queue for encoding at the same time.
-But it makes error reporting somewhat cumbersome, errors are reported either by immediately throwing exceptions or by calling the `error()` callback.
+But it makes error reporting somewhat cumbersome.
+Errors are reported either by immediately throwing exceptions or by calling the `error()` callback.
 Some errors are easy to detect immediately, others become evident only during encoding.
 If encoding completes successfully the `output()`